Jshepherdhmb/Grace-Hopper/README.md

 # Jordan Shepherd

 #Grace Hopper
-----She's is a rear admiral.
+----She's is a Rear Admiral.
 #
 ----She got a PHD in Math from Yale
 #